Who is DERIVE?

 Machine Learning Expert

 Yiran is a doctoral student in the Awadalla Lab at the Ontario Institute for Cancer Research and the Department of Molecular Genetics at the University of Toronto.
 She earned her Bachelor of Science from Western University, double majoring in Biology and Computer Science.
-She supports the analysis of DERIVE's wet lab data, using computer vision and machine learning techniques to quantify and visualize the morphological changes in organoids induced by environmental chemical exposure during development.
+She supports the analysis of DERIVE's wet lab data, using computer vision and machine learning techniques to quantify and visualise the morphological changes in organoids induced by environmental chemical exposure during development.